AzureSniper/streamlabs-mods/README.md

 # streamlabs-mods
 Mods for the StreamLabs widgets.

-Like what you see?
-Feel free to donate paypal.me/azuresniper
+Mainly Tip Jar widget.